 Ad Fontes has established an ongoing school partnership with Refuge of Hope in Peru.
 AFA was the first ever school partner with the Refuge!
 The Missions Club plans the annual missions trip and coordinates programs to increase awareness and support of Refuge of Hope at Ad Fontes and in the community.
-The Refuge has near 40 teen boarding students with physical disabilities or from at-risk situations, and near 400 day school students from the community.
+The Refuge has near 40 teen boarding students with physical disabilities or from at-risk situations, and 400 day school students from the community.
 The Peru Missions Trip is in June each year and provides construction work, classroom support, Vacation Bible school, and builds friendships.
 This is a life changing trip!

-Photography Club (Grades 7-12) – Emily Murphy
+Play Reading Club (Grades 7-12) – Linda Mathwin

-Techne Society (Grades 6-12) – Bill Carey
+Techne Society (Grades 7-12) – Bill Carey

-Yearbook, (Grades 6-12), Julie Docherty
+Yearbook, (Grades 7-12) – Julie Docherty

 The Yearbook Club will be responsible for putting together the AFA Yearbook.
 Students will be involved in envisioning the yearbook theme and page layout and be assigned individual responsibilities including photography, page content, page layout and other tasks to complete the yearbook by April.